 Kenneth Ferrell - has apparently scored a 190 as an adult.
 If I have located the right Kenneth Ferrell online, it's abundantly clear from his own words that he's a Christian.
 Since I'm not sure, I didn't include him in my count of believers.

 So you can see that the brightest of the bright have not foreclosed on the possibility of the existence of an Intelligent Designer.
-Juxtaposed with the fact that most Scientists are not atheists, I'd say that the Appeal to Authority on which atheist debators have long relied has dissolved.
+Juxtaposed with the fact that according to a large survey of scientists who are members of the American Association for the Advancement of Science conducted by the Pew Research Center for the People & the Press in May and June 2009, most Scientists are not atheists -- which also corresponds with similar findings in a large recent study of scientists by Rice University Sociology Professor Elaine Ecklund -- I'd say that the Appeal to Authority on which atheist debators have long relied has dissolved.

 Steve J. Williams is the author of What Your Atheist Professor Doesn't Know (But Should)